ABOUT THE ENOUGH! NATIONWIDE READING

 ENOUGH! invites YOU to attend staged readings of this year’s plays in your community.

-On November 6, 2023 - one year from the 2024 elections, six of the plays submitted through our nationwide call in Spring 2023 will be presented in an evening of readings staged simultaneously by theaters, schools, and community groups across the country.
+On October 6, 2025six of the plays submitted through our nationwide call in Spring 2025 will be presented in an evening of readings staged simultaneously by theaters, schools, and community groups across the country.

 Our teens are looking for answers on how to avoid becoming another statistic and saying, "Enough is enough."